ThatKazzle/OdysseySMP/README.md

 # SimpleS5
-The new plugin for the 5th season of Simple SMP.
+The new plugin for the 1st season of Odyssey SMP.

 very sigma.